AlessandroBonomo28/HealthyIG/README.md

 * [DFinstagram - alternative ig version](https://www.distractionfreeapps.com/)
 * many more
 # Donate 🎁
-If this improves your life and you can [buy me a coffe☕](https://buymeacoffee.com/servizibon0) With your support, I can continue to provide valuable programming tutorials and insights
+If this improves your life you can [buy me a coffe☕](https://buymeacoffee.com/servizibon0) With your support, I can continue to provide valuable programming tutorials and insights

 ![ggJxiFC4fys-HD](https://github.com/user-attachments/assets/0ff89cc0-c1f8-4356-a0bc-23d594b99df2)